Math Circle Rules

 Here are some details about our rules and expectations.

-- Each Saturday Math Circle meeting starts at 10:00 AM (rooms open at 9:45 AM) while each Wednesday Math Circle meeting starts at 5:30 PM (room opens at 5:15 PM).
+- Each Saturday Math Circle meeting starts at 10:00 AM (rooms open at 9:45 AM) while each Thursday Math Circle meeting starts at 5:30 PM (room opens at 5:15 PM).
 We start working on problems right away.
 It is important to be on time.
-If someone is late, (s)he will have less time to work on the problems and will be at a disadvantage when we discuss them as a whole group.
+If someone is late, he/she will have less time to work on the problems and will be at a disadvantage when we discuss them as a whole group.
 Also, it is distracting when late participants enter the room.

 - You must bring a 3-ring binder dedicated to the Fresno Math Circle with you to every meeting.
 This binder will be used to file your materials and/or worksheets handed out at the meeting.